korikhin/auth/docker/README.md

 docker build -f docker/prod/Dockerfile -t your-image:your-tag .
 ```

-### Remote Server Deployment
+## Remote Server Deployment

-To utilize this image from the GitHub Docker Registry, you might require an access token with the `packages:read` permission.
+To utilize this image from the GitHub Container Registry, you might require an access token with the `packages:read` permission.